Cajanus cajan (L.) Millsp.

 Common Names: Toor dal,Togari bele, Congo pea, Angola Pea, Red gram, No-eye pea, tropical green pea, Gungo pea, Puerto Rico Pea; Pois cajanor or pois d’Angole (French)

 The main producer of pigeon pea is India, where it originated, and has been grown and consumed for thousands of years.
-Other major producers in Africa are, Malawi, Kenya, Tanzania and Uganda, where it’s also an important crop.
+Other major producers in Africa are, Malawi, Kenya, Tanzania and Uganda, where it’s also an important crop especially in the dry regions that don’t get heavy rainfall.
 It’s also grown in the rest of sub-Saharan Africa and in Canada and France.

-Pigeon pea is popular in India for making ‘dhal’ or ‘Dal’ (from dried, de-hulled and split seeds) and for making a spice blend called ‘Sambhars.’
+Split pigeon pea (Toor dal) is popular in India for making ‘dhal’ or ‘Dal’ and for making a spice blend called ‘Sambhars.’

-In Africa, the dried seeds are used to make sauces served with accompanying staple foods.
+In Africa, the dried seeds are used to make sauces served with accompanying staple foods like cassava, ugali, plantain or sweet potato.

 In Asia, pigeon peas may be used instead of soya bean to make tempeh or tofu and the seeds can also be sprouted.